-Carbon balance [Text not yet fully defined - expert opinion to be sought] The carbon balance is an expression of whether over time the store of carbon in an ecosystem is increasing, decreasing or in equilibrium.
-This is determined by a process of identifying and quantifying the amount of carbon, expressed as CO 2 equivalent, added to or removed from the WMU's This term should not be used in guidance until a agreed definition is in place.
-What time period would be used?
-Different silvicutlure methods for the same species in different locations will have a very different balance.
-Also the testing for soil carbon is not within the daily practices of a WMU manager, samples are collected and sent away.
-In order to get a true picture then samples may be required vegetation and soils due to natural and human activity.
-A positive carbon balance indicates that carbon is being accrued whilst a negative carbon balance indicates that carbon is being lost. annually at great expense.
+Biological control agent A living organism used to eliminate or regulate the population of another living organism.
+Their use can play an important role in an integrated pest management strategy.
+Brash mats Cut branches spread along the route where forest machinery will be driving to reduce soil damage.
+Broadleaves Broadleaved trees are characterised by their broad leaves and most are deciduous.
+They produce 'hardwood' timber.
+Also see Conifers.
+Buffer An area of non-invasive trees or other land use of sufficient width to protect semi-natural woodland from significant invasion by seed from a nearby non-native source.
+An area of land where use and/or management is restricted to conserve or enhance the value of adjacent environmental, cultural or heritage assets.
+Examples include a buffer protecting a water course from polluted run-off, a semi-natural woodland or other valuable habitat from invasion by seed from a nearby non-native source, or an historic feature from physical damage by growing trees and roots.
+Carbon balance The carbon balance is an expression of whether over time the store of carbon in an ecosystem is increasing, decreasing or in equilibrium.
+This is determined by a process of identifying and quantifying the amount of carbon, expressed as CO 2 -equivalent, added to or removed from the WMU's vegetation and soils due to natural and human activity.
+A positive carbon balance indicates that carbon is being accrued whilst a negative carbon balance indicates that carbon is being lost.
 Certification body A body which is accredited by an accreditation service to certify (by giving written assurance) that woodland management conforms to the specific requirements of the UK Woodland Assurance Standard.
 Also sometimes referred to as a conformity assessment body.
-Agreed Certification scheme A scheme that establishes a set of standards and processes that govern a system to verify that its standards (e.g. for sustainable forest management and chain-of-custody) are met and thereby provide assurance to customers and stakeholders.
-Agreed Chain-of-custody certification Chain-of-custody certification is a traceability system that ensures that certified products come from a well-managed source.
+Certification scheme A scheme that establishes a set of standards and processes that govern a system to verify that its standards (e.g. for sustainable forest management and chain-of-custody) are met and thereby provide assurance to customers and stakeholders.
+Chain-of-custody certification Chain-of-custody certification is a traceability system that ensures that certified products come from a well-managed source.
 The chain starts at the forest and is maintained through every link of the chain through to the end user.
-Agreed Clearfelling Cutting down of an area of woodland (if it is within a larger area of woodland it is typically a felling greater than 0.25 ha).
+Clearfelling Cutting down of an area of woodland (if it is within a larger area of woodland it is typically a felling greater than 0.25 ha).
 Sometimes a scatter or small clumps of trees may be left standing within the felled area.
-Agreed Compliance In the context of this certification standard, the term 'compliance' refers to meeting legal requirements.
-Agreed Conformance In the context of this certification standard, the term 'conformance' refers to meeting the requirements of the certification standard.
-Agreed Conifers Coniferous trees are characterised by their needle or scale-like leaves and most are evergreen.
+Compliance In the context of this certification standard, the term 'compliance' refers to meeting legal requirements.
+Conformance In the context of this certification standard, the term 'conformance' refers to meeting the requirements of the certification standard.
+Conifers Coniferous trees are characterised by their needle or scale- like leaves and most are evergreen.
 They produce 'softwood' timber.
 Also see Broadleaves.
-Agreed Coppice Management based on regeneration by regrowth from cut stumps (coppice stools).
-The same stool is used through several cycles of cutting and regrowth.
+Coppice Management based on regeneration by regrowth from cut stumps (coppice stools).
+The same stool is used through several cycles of cutting and re-growth.
 Also see Short rotation coppice.
-Agreed Coppice with standards Coppice with a scatter of trees of seedling or coppice origin, grown on a long rotation to produce larger-sized timber and to regenerate new seedlings to replace worn out stools.
-Agreed
+Coppice with standards Coppice with a scatter of trees of seedling or coppice origin, grown on a long rotation to produce larger-sized timber and to regenerate new seedlings to replace worn out stools.